 As a result of programme changes, transitional measures are being implemented to accommodate students who must repeat modules that are no longer part of a particular programme.
 If you must repeat a module, look below under the name of the relevant field of study for the measures that apply to you.

 Chemical Engineering

-Module previously in programme Last year offered Transitional measure Professional Communication 113 2021 (only for repeating students) If your final mark in Professional Communication 113 in 2020 was 45, you may repeat the module; otherwise you must follow Intercultural Communication 113.
+Module previously in programme Last year offered Transitional measure Professional Communication 113 2021 (only for repeating After 2021: Follow Intercultural students) Communication 113.

 Civil Engineering